twial/scripts/README.md

 These are community contributed scripts that can be run on http://www.twitch.tv/twitchinstallsarchlinux

 ## We can run scripts from this repo
-We have aliases! `r <script name>` will run any script in this repo.
+Once this is installed, typing `r <script name>` in the VM will run any script in this repo.
 Fork and pull request to submit your scripts

 ## Scripts